Abdulrahman-Almutlaq/Recommendation/README.md

 Detailed explanations and comments are provided within the notebook to guide you through the project.

 The final recommendation system, User-User Based Collaborative Filtering, is presented with insights and evaluation metrics.

+## The project blog post can be found [here](https://abdulrahman-almutlaq.medium.com/enhancing-customer-engagement-building-a-starbucks-recommendation-system-d7987599b07b)